oasis-tcs/openc2-tc-ops/FAQ.md

   * Implementation Considerations SC meetings are held the first Wednesday of each month at 2:00 PM US Eastern time.

-* __Is there an OpenC2 API?__ Yes.
-A network API can be considered a contract that says if a client sends a request to a server in a specified format, the server will always return a response in a specified format or initiate a defined action.
-The OpenC2 Language Specification and Actuator Profiles together define the request and response content and expected actions, and a Transfer Specification defines the communication-related portions of the "specified format".
+* __Is there an OpenC2 API?__ The OpenC2 Language Specification and Actuator Profiles taken together define the request and response message content and expected actions, and a Transfer Specification defines the communications method.
+The exchange of OpenC2 command and response messages using the [HTTPS Transfer Specification](https://docs.oasis-open.org/openc2/open-impl-https/v1.0/open-impl-https-v1.0.html) can be considered a Remote Procedure Call (RPC)-style Web API.
+OpenC2 does not have a Web API defined in terms of Representational State Transfer (REST).

 * __How does OpenC2 relate to...__
   * _the [OASIS Collaborative Automated Course of Action Operations (CACAO) for Cyber Security TC](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=cacao)?_ CACAO's goal is defining the standard for creating machine-readable course of action playbooks for cybersecurity operations.
 CACAO will have the ability of integrating different languages for controlling components that are part of cyber defense ecosystems, thus, OpenC2 is a candidate.